VBA Bank Day Scholarship Program

 The third Tuesday in March was declared Bank Day in Virginia by the Virginia General Assembly in 1991.
 On this day, Virginia high school seniors learn about banking, financial services, career opportunities in the industry and the vital role banks play in their communities.

-From their experience, the students are required to write an essay, and fourteen scholarships (six honorable mention, six regional, and one statewide) will be awarded on the basis of the essays.
+From their experience, the students are required to write an essay, and thirteen scholarships (six honorable mention, six regional, and one statewide) will be awarded on the basis of the essays.

 “My interactions with the bank are but one thread woven into the vast network of bank functions.
 Not merely a facility for lending and borrowing, banks are a hub for community growth.
 With small-business-friendly policies and generous lending programs, banks provide the stepping-stones for anyone to build their own financial success.” - Emily Carder, 2020 Statewide Winner